nationalarchives/ds-caselaw-public-ui/README.md

 This will generate an HTML file at `htmlcov/index.html` to view code coverage

-## WeasyPrint PDF Library
+### PDF Generation

+We used the [WeasyPrint](https://doc.courtbouillon.org/weasyprint/stable/) library to handle PDF generation on the backend, but moved to producing PDFs via [LibreOffice](https://github.com/nationalarchives/ds-caselaw-pdf-conversion).
+But WeasyPrint is still used as a fallback if the PDF is not found in the S3 bucket.

-We are using the [WeasyPrint](https://doc.courtbouillon.org/weasyprint/stable/) library to handle PDF generation on the backend.
-If you are using the provided Docker images, the dependencies are bundled in the Dockerfile.
+If you are using the provided Docker images, the dependencies for WeasyPrint are bundled in the Dockerfile.

 If you see an error containing this message: